Unity-Technologies/AssetGraph/README.md

 Automate asset generating from import to AssetBundlize!

-AssetGraph is a graph editor for generate Unity Assets from any resources.
+AssetGraph is the tool for generating Unity Assets by editing flow of resource's stream.

-素材からアセットバンドルまで、素材をブチ込むだけでOK

 ##Usage
 ###1.Add "node"